goodcodebadcode/blog/content/posts/python-modules-and-packages.md

 from allocation.domain import events
 ```

-1. Imports should always be written at the top of the file, after any module comments and docstrings.
+It suggests that imports should usually **be on separate lines** and should **always be written at the top of the file**, after any module comments and docstrings.
-2. Imports should usually be on separate lines.
-3. Imports should be divided according to what is being imported.
-There are generally three groups:
-   * Python’s built-in Standard Library modules
-   * Related third party imports.
-These are modules that you take a dependency on but are not directly part of your application.
-   * Local application imports.
-The modules that belong to your application.
-4. Each group of imports should be separated by a blank space.
-5. Absolute imports are recommended, as they are usually more readable and tend to be better behaved

-It’s also a good idea to order your imports alphabetically within each import group.
-This makes finding particular imports much easier, especially when there are many imports in a file.
+It’s also a good idea to **group your imports** according to what is being imported (this includes Python’s built-in Standard Library modules, related third party imports, and local application imports) and to **order them alphabetically** within each import group.
+This makes finding particular imports much easier, especially when there are many imports in a file. **Each group should be separated by a blank space**.

+And to improve readability and behaviour, **absolute imports are recommended**.

 ```python
 """This is the summary line